sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 === Output Formats: ===

-  1. HTML web pages, enhanced with MathJax, Sage Cell server, knowls
+  1. HTML web pages, enhanced with !MathJax, Sage Cell server, knowls
   1. LaTeX input to create PDFs and print with {{{pdflatex}}}
   1. HTML for in-browser previewing
   1. Doctesting of Sage code examples
   1. E-Books, once technically feasible
-  1. Maybe a DocBook representation for conversion to other outputs
+  1. Maybe a !DocBook representation for conversion to other outputs

 === Project Status: ===